smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 - `events`:	Used to send events, post commands, etc.
 - `actions`:  Used to get and call thing actions

-The documented fields for `ON`, `CLOSED`, etc are not present, since the corresponding core `OnOffType`, `OpenClosedType`, etc. are available.
+The documented fields for `ON`, `CLOSED`, etc. are not present, since the corresponding core `OnOffType`, `OpenClosedType`, etc. are available.

 In addition, you can use

 - `scheduler`: A scheduled executor for scheduling tasks.
 Be careful, you have to take care on your own that scheduled tasks are cancelled when the rule is unloaded.
 One way to ensure this, is to add the returned `ScheduledFuture` to the `futures` set.
-- `futures`: A set of futures that will be cancelled when the script is unloaded.
+- `futures`: A `Map<String, ScheduledFuture<?>>` of String/future-pairs that will be cancelled when the script is unloaded.
+The keys have to be unique and can be used to reference the future within the script.

-Besides the `runScript` method above there are two methods that can be overridden:
+Besides the `runScript` method above, there are two methods that can be overridden:

 - `scriptLoaded(String scriptIdentifier)`: Called when the script is loaded.
 This can be used for initialization.
 Make sure to call `super.scriptLoaded`.
 - `scriptUnloaded`: Called when the script is unloaded.
 This can be used for clean-up.
 The default implementation cancels all `futures`.
 Make sure you do this yourself or call `super.scriptUnloaded`.